digitaldreams/laravel-seo-tools/README.md

 Target user of this tool is non programmer.
 So they can able to add/modify on page SEO tags and do some necessary action that can give full control how this page will be appear by Search Engine.

 ### Social media sharing ###
-Everybody loves to share their page or content in Socail media.
-By using tools you can able to manage how your page looks like in Facebook, Twitter and others and what image will be shown, which title and description are shown and many more.
+Everybody loves to share their page or content in social media.
+By using this tools you can able to manage how your page looks like in Facebook, Twitter and others and what image will be shown, which title and description are shown and many more.
 <img src="https://image.ibb.co/e2yAzT/social_media.png" alt="social_media" border="0">

 ### Page management ###